robynforrest/csas-latex/README.md

 2. The web accessibility aspects can probably be automated in Latex (rather than doing at the end in the .pdf).
 Look into this.
 A web search turns up
 [this site](http://tex.stackexchange.com/questions/124291/revisiting-producing-structured-pdfs-from-latex) as possibly the most useful.
 I plan to maybe look into this for our assessment due December 2014, though may not have time.

+20/5/15: UPDATE regarding web accessibility: Ann in CSAP office says they can do with Web Accessibility stuff on the .pdf file, so we shouldn't have to.

+updated resDocSty.sty - line 60 change indention from 0.5 to 0cm (CSAS does not want captions indented after first line).